 This field is filled out automatically.
 It is referenced from the same row and column in the previous section.

+Enter a brief name or description of the indoor unit area served.
+Examples: Master Bedroom, Dining Room, Living Room, etc

+If the indoor unit is used to bring outdoor air into the dwelling, the system may be used to comply with the IAQ mechanical ventilation requirements.
+This is called central fan integrated ventilation (CFI).
+Systems that have only one indoor unit may use CFI ventilation if yes is selected in this field.
+Systems in multifamily dwellings, and systems with more than one indoor unit connected to one outdoor unit may not select yes.

+Enter the description of the duct system on this indoor unit.
+The possible choices are Ductless; Ducted >10ft length, Ducted ≤10ft length.

 This field is filled out automatically.
 It is referenced from the same row and column in the previous section

 Enter the certified heating efficiency of the installed equipment.
 This value is verified against the minimum value shown in Section C. The installed efficiency must be greater than or equal to the required minimum efficiency.